OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

    ### Deliverable 4: Database

-   * present a provisional database that stands in for the final database and accomplishes the following:
+   * Present a provisional database that stands in for the final database and accomplishes the following:
       - Sample data that mimics the expected final database structure or schema
       - Draft machine learning module is connected to the provisional database